OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Introduction

 The second, equally critical challenge is \textbf{the crisis of outdated benchmarks}.
 Existing datasets \cite{patchcraft, genimage} are predominantly composed of images from older models (e.g., GANs \cite{gan}, early Stable Diffusion \cite{stable_diffusion}); consequently, detectors trained on them lack robustness to contemporary threats.
 As \cref{fig:model_performance_discrepancy} illustrates, SOTA methods trained on GenImage \cite{genimage} perform well on its internal test set but fail significantly when evaluated on the more challenging, real-world Chameleon \cite{aide} dataset.
 This stark performance gap reveals that existing academic leaderboards no longer reflect real-world robustness, mandating the development of new benchmarks that capture modern, real-world scenarios.

 To address these twin bottlenecks, we propose \textbf{OmniAID}, a novel Mixture-of-Experts (MoE) architecture designed to explicitly decouple forgery traces.
 Our hybrid system features \textit{Routable Specialized Semantic Experts} for content-specific flaws and one \textit{Fixed Universal Artifact Expert} for content-agnostic fingerprints.
 This architecture is optimized via a bespoke two-stage training strategy: we first train the experts for specialization, then freeze them to train a lightweight router.
 Concurrently, to address the ``crisis of outdated benchmarks,'' we introduce \textbf{Mirage}, a new large-scale data foundation, including \textbf{Mirage-Train} for realistic model development and \textbf{Mirage-Test}, a challenging public test set built from held-out SOTA generators optimized for photorealism.
 By decoupling ``what is generated'' (semantics) from ``how it is generated'' (artifacts), OmniAID achieves a more robust, interpretable, and generalizable system, as confirmed by comprehensive validation on both traditional benchmarks and our new Mirage dataset.
-Our core contributions are:

-\begin{enumerate} \item We propose \textbf{OmniAID}, a novel MoE framework that dually decouples: (1) semantic flaws across distinct content domains via specialized \textit{Routable Semantic Experts}, and (2) content-dependent flaws from content-agnostic artifacts via a \textit{Fixed Universal Artifact Expert}. \item We design a novel two-stage training strategy (expert specialization followed by router-only training) to efficiently optimize expert roles.
+Our core contributions are: \begin{enumerate}[nosep, leftmargin=*] \item We propose \textbf{OmniAID}, a novel MoE framework that dually decouples: (1) semantic flaws across distinct content domains via specialized \textit{Routable Semantic Experts}, and (2) content-dependent flaws from content-agnostic artifacts via a \textit{Fixed Universal Artifact Expert}. \item We design a novel two-stage training strategy (expert specialization followed by router training) to efficiently optimize expert roles.
 This enables OmniAID to establish a new state-of-the-art in robust detection, surpassing prior monolithic detectors. \item We contribute \textbf{Mirage}, a new large-scale data foundation comprising \textbf{Mirage-Train} (a modern training set) and \textbf{Mirage-Test} (a new, highly challenging public test set).
 This provides a rigorous and realistic evaluation against high-fidelity, real-world threats. \end{enumerate}